nervosnetwork/mercury/docs/migration.md

 ## 0.2.0 Release

-Starting from 0.2.0, any address in the return value of mercury such as `SignatureAction` and `RecordID` will be encoded as full address.
+Starting from 0.2.0, any address in the return value of mercury such as `SignatureAction` and `RecordID` will be encoded as new format full address.
+Meanwhile, the short address and old format full address will be deprecated.

 ### From earlier than v0.2.0-beta.4